 The accompanying example shows how the table pointer and table data is defined and retrieved from the device.
 This example uses raw table data located in the last page which is stored there using the ORG statement.
+The value at this ORG statement is "300H" which refers to the start address of the last page within the 1K Program Memory of the HT48R064 microcontrollers.
 The table pointer is setup here to have an initial value of "06H".
-This will ensure that the first data read from the data table will be at the Program Memory address "F06H" or 6 locations after the start of the last page.
+This will ensure that the first data read from the data table will be at the Program Memory address "306H" or 6 locations after the start of the last page.
 Note that the value for the table pointer is referenced to the first address of the present page if the "TABRDC [m]" instruction is being used.
 The high byte of the table data which in this case is equal to zero will be transferred to the TBLH register automatically when the "TABRDL [m]" instruction is executed.